National Hospital (Teaching), Kandy

-National Hospital (Teaching Hospital) Kandy is the second largest hospital in Sri Lanka.
-The bed strength of the hospital was 2291, as of 2011.
+The National Hospital Kandy (NH Kandy) is the second largest Hospital in Sri Lanka with a bed strength of 2741 and is the major tertiary care unit in the Central Province.
 In 2019, Teaching Hospital Kandy was upgraded as the second National Hospital of Sri Lanka.

 History

 The fall of the Kandyan Kingdom in 1815 led to the establishment of Western (English) rule.
 Dr. John Davy was an army surgeon and physician to Governor Robert Brownrigg from 1817 to 1819.
 Davy came to Kandy with the British Troops and lived next to Diyawadana Nilame's resident in Malabar Street.

 A Military Hospital was built in a renovated existing building and was located at the site of the present “Kandyan Art Association”.
-Later it served both military and civilians especially for Cholera and Small pox.
+Later it served both military and civilians especially for Cholera and Smallpox.

-After 1821, Indian labourers came to Sri Lanka for coffee and later tea enterprises.
+After 1821, Indian laborers came to Sri Lanka for coffee and later tea enterprises.
 Civil hospitals were needed due to poor nutrition, Cholera and Malaria.

 Once the civil medical department was separated from the military service, Colonial Surgeons were appointed to Central Province.
-This medical Board appointed vaccination officers who were responsible for vaccinating the public against small pox.
+This medical Board appointed vaccination officers who were responsible for vaccinating the public against smallpox.

-In around 1861, an infectious disease hospital was established in Deyyannewela (the small pox hospital).
+In around 1861, an infectious disease hospital was established in Deiannewela (the smallpox hospital).
 This pauper hospital was later expanded to become the General Hospital Kandy.
 One of the first buildings of the Kandy Hospital was the Cholera ward, opened in 1866.
 It was located at the site of the current laundry in between the kitchen and the old KSM building.

 Academic Facilities

-Teaching Hospital Kandy has strong links to the University of Peradeniya, conducts undergraduate training programmes for the university students studying at the Medicine and Postgraduate Institute of Medicine(PGIM) which is a national institute attached to the University of Colombo.
-PGIM appoints post-graduate trainees, registrars and senior registrars to this hospital on a regular basis, and is one of the oldest Hospitals which provides the entire range of medical and surgical specialties under the administration of a single institution.
-Teaching Hospital Kandy is a training centre for the student Nurses from the Nurses Training School in the hospital.
+Teaching Hospital Kandy has strong links to the University of Peradeniya, conducts undergraduate training programs for the university students studying at the Medicine and Postgraduate Institute of Medicine(PGIM) which is a national institute attached to the University of Colombo.
+PGIM appoints post-graduate trainees, registrars and senior registrars to this hospital on a regular basis and is one of the oldest Hospitals which provides the entire range of medical and surgical specialties under the administration of a single institution.
+Teaching Hospital Kandy is a training center for the student Nurses from the Nurses Training School in the hospital.
 It also provides teaching facilities for foreign Students who seek exposure on Tropical Diseases.